Skip to main content

 Performing Migrations

-The GitHub team is building IssueOps migration tooling for VA engineering teams.
+The GitHub team has built IssueOps migration tooling for VA engineering teams.
 IssueOps is the practice of using GitHub Issues and Actions as an interface for automating workflows.
 Our IssueOps migration implementation is a wrapper around GitHub’s migration product, GitHub Enterprise Importer (GEI).

 The bulk of the migration functionality comes from GEI.
 You can view GitHub’s documentation on the data that is migrated with GEI and data that is not migrated.

-The GitHub team is building some custom migration extensions to migrate some of these data types that are not supported by GEI, see the Migration Limitations section below for more information.
+The GitHub team is providing some custom migration extensions to migrate some of these data types that are not supported by GEI, see the Migration Limitations section for more information.

 GitHub migrations with GEI are essentially a two step process: